AlbertoIbarra/DataViz_Course/Data Descriptions/rossman.md

     + `Promo`, a dummy for having a promotion on a given day.

     + `StateHoliday`, indicating state holidays.
+It takes values 'Christmas', 'Easter Holiday', 'None' and 'Public Holiday'.
 Normally all stores, with few exceptions, are closed on state holidays.
 Note that all schools are closed on public holidays and weekends.
-The values are: a = Public holiday, b = Easter holiday, c = Christmas and 0 = None.

     + `SchoolHoliday`, a dummy for a store being affected by the closure of public schools on a particular date.

-* The table `store` contains supplemental information about the stores.
+* The table `stores` contains supplemental information about the stores.
 The fields are:

+    +  `Store`, described above.

     +  `StoreType`, differentiating four different store models.
 It takes values 'a', 'b', 'c' and 'd'.